Leaders Must Align Middle Management with Strategy to Create Enough Commitment

 When Middle Management Is Left Out of Strategic Design and Planning

-But when middle management is left out of the strategy design and planning process, even well-designed strategies run into major roadblocks to change because they and their teams do not know how to:
+But when middle management is left out of strategy retreat facilitation, the strategy design, and the strategy planning processes, even well-designed strategies run into major roadblocks to change because they and their teams do not know how to:

 The Consequences of Under Involvement